-You might be stuck at home, but that doesn’t mean you can’t help make the Earth a better place.
-There are many ways you can lower your carbon footprint, saving money, energy and valuable resources.
+There are many ways you can lower your carbon footprint, save money, energy and valuable resources.
 You might even feel pretty good about making some new habits, too!

 Your “carbon footprint” is the amount of greenhouse gases that are emitted as a part of your actions.
 This doesn’t mean you literally burn, but instead it means that your choices determine how much carbon is emitted on your behalf.
 For example, choosing to walk to an apple tree in your yard and pick an apple and eat it produces far less carbon emissions than driving to the store, picking out an apple that was flown 3,000 miles away after it was picked and loaded onto a diesel-burning truck after it was picked by someone who drove another truck to the orchard.